-There has been a debate whether nipple confusion (or sometimes called nipple-teat confusion) exists or whether it is a myth.
-In reality, evidence and our experience in supporting thousands of breastfeeding mothers shows, there are all types of babies: those who can suck a teat, a pacifier/dummie and at the mother’s breast interchangeably without any problems and other babies, who are given one single feed from a bottle and seem to no longer know or want to breastfeed.
+There has been a debate about whether nipple confusion in breastfeeding (or sometimes called nipple-teat confusion) exists or whether it is a myth.
+In reality, evidence and our experience in supporting thousands of breastfeeding mothers show that there are all types of babies: those who can suckle a teat, a pacifier/dummy and at the mother’s breast interchangeably without any problems and other babies, who are given one single feed from a bottle and seem to no longer know or want to breastfeed.

-There are two main challenges with bottle feeding and they are related as much to the content of the bottle as for the way of feeding.
+There are two main challenges with bottle feeding and nipple confusion, and they are related as much to the content of the bottle as to the way of feeding.
 Firstly, the teat of a baby bottle, no matter how much anyone will try to sell you and claim it is similar, is not and will never be anything close to a breast at all.
-Breastfeeding and sucking a nipple requires very different movements of both the tongue and the muscles of your baby’s mouth.
-Secondly, the amount of milk that a baby usually receives from a bottle is much more than the amount she will get from breastfeeding.
-Consider also the time factor, any baby will get milk out of a bottle quicker then from her mother’s breast: no wonder the baby gets frustrated.
+Nipple confusion exists because breastfeeding and sucking a bottle teat require very different movements of both the tongue and the muscles of your baby’s mouth.
+Secondly, the amount of milk a baby usually receives from a bottle is much more than the amount she will get from breastfeeding.
+Consider also the time factor, any baby will get milk out of a bottle quicker than from her mother’s breast: no wonder the baby gets frustrated.

 Some babies seem to have more ability to suck on anything without problems, while others seem lost and confused at the breast after just one or two bottle feeds.

-They tend to start showing some problems when latching on, have difficulties to find the breast and they move their mouth from one side to the other over the nipple, it seems that it is difficult for them to start breastfeeding.
+They tend to start showing some problems when latching on, have difficulties finding the breast and start to move their mouth from one side to the other over the nipple, it seems that it is difficult for them to latch on.

 When they do latch on, they are nervous, make noises and move around a lot at the breast, they just don’t seem to relax and pull by the nipple nervously.

-If the confusion progresses, babies don’t want to breastfeed at all anymore at all and react almost aggressively when they are approached to the breast.
-At this point any mother will get desperate, as the baby makes it very clear, that she no longer wants to breastfeed.
+If the confusion progresses, babies don’t want to breastfeed anymore at all and react almost aggressively when they are approached towards the breast.
+At this point, any mother will get desperate, as the baby makes it very clear, that she no longer wants to breastfeed.

 So is it easier for my baby to drink from a bottle?

-It might seem easier, but for a baby it is not easier to to feed from a bottle then from the breast.
+It might seem easier, but for a baby, it is not easier to feed from a bottle than from the breast.

-The sucking motions a baby makes on the breast is much more natural and allows your baby to control swallowing and breathing much better, making it a much less stressful experience.
+The sucking motions a baby makes on the breast are much more natural and allow your baby to control swallowing and breathing much better, making it a much less stressful experience.

 When babies drinks from the bottle, they have to put their tongues out more, to stop the flow of milk that falls on them and avoid choking.